 The Bentley service manual recommends that the hubs be heated to 250 degrees F. to aid in the installation of the new bearing races, while not essential it does expand the metal and ease installation greatly, (also adds a pleasant smell to the oven)!

 The new races can be installed with a punch but care must be taken avoid any damage to the surface where the bearings will ride.
-A bearing install kit is an inexpensive way to install the races without damage.
+A bearing race install tool kit is the best way to install the races without damage.
 Select the proper sized attachment and tap the new races into place as shown below.

 Gloves are a must for the next few steps.
 Use a high-quality wheel bearing grease to lubricate the new races and pack the wheel bearings, also add plenty of grease to the insides of the hub.
 I’m old fashioned and prefer packing the bearings by hand rather than using one of the many available bearing-greasing devices, the clean-up is easier too, just peel off the gloves and toss them when the job is done.